 What to Eat at the Stadium

 Stadium fare has grown a bit since the days of peanuts and Cracker Jacks.
 Sports arenas have heard the cry for more nutritious food options and stepped up to the plate.
-At Milwaukee's Miller Park they're serving soy burgers, and at New York's Citi Field you can get anything from fresh fish to pulled pork.

 But sometimes you just want some classic stadium fare, and when your friend is eating a foot-long hot dog in the seat next to you, it's tough to choose the mixed greens salad.
 "It's silly to tell people not to have a hot dog at a ball game," says David Grotto, RD, LDN, and spokesperson for the American Dietetic Association.
 "Go ahead and eat those foods, but go in with a game plan."